qalle2/finmorph/README.md

 ## Programs even less interesting to the end user

-These are only meant to be used by `extract.sh` and other programs.
+These are only meant to be used by `extract.sh`.

 ### xml2csv.py
 Read Kotus XML file, print distinct words and their declensions/conjugations (0-2) in CSV format.
 Argument: XML file